 I was fortunate to work at DoorDash between 2019-2021.
-This was a fascinating experience that taught me more in 18 months than in any other period in my career.
+This experience taught me more in 18 months than in any other period in my career.

 There were a few features of my experience that increased the rate of learning significantly.